51 Foods That Start With U: The Unbelievable Food List!

 Ube doesn’t taste exactly like regular sweet potatoes; it isn’t over-the-top sweet, it can be described as creamy and coconut-like with a mellow, vanilla-like, nutty flavor.

-Ube has the same nutritional value as sweet potato; it is high in fiber, vitamins, carbs, and antioxidants.
-Finally, a healthy dessert option that can replace your usual sweet treats with no guilty calorie counting!
+Ube has the same nutritional value as sweet potato; it is high in fiber, vitamins, carbs, and antioxidants (source).
+It’s a great healthy dessert option – try these ube cookies the next time you’re in the mood for something sweet!

 Similar to watercress, upland cress is a green leafy vegetable, native to Europe and Asia.
 It has been grown and used in England since the 17th century.
-You can use this vegetable that starts with u just like you’d use watercress – in salads, sandwiches, soups, or cooked down and served like spinach.
+It’s packed with nutrients (source), and you can use this vegetable that starts with u just like you’d use watercress!

 🍲 Foods That Start With U: Savory Dishes